top of page

 • Associated with tobacco use, EtOH use, achalasia, lye ingestion, plummer-vinson syndrome

-• Associated with Barrett's esophagus
+• Associated with obesity, GERD and Barrett's esophagus

 Treatment: